deislabs/glass/docs/building-a-ping-engine.md

             host.runtime_data.as_mut().unwrap()
         })?;

-        // Call the `ping` function from the WASI component. let res = pr.ping(&mut store, input.as_str())?;
+        // Call the `ping` function from the component. let res = pr.ping(&mut store, input.as_str())?;

         Ok(res)